LarryKuhn/vpc-repr/README.md

   - of course jq can always be used on the JSON output as a more robust search and filtering tool.
 - Section switches, limiting what appears in stdout (both JSON and HTML).
 - IP Search function to find IP Address or Networks that match/overlap.
 See "Verbose" help below.
+- Split option that allows JSON or HTML to be written to separate files per VPC versus stdout

 ## Version 1 Features / Notes